 Let's examine the stages of the information timeline.
+We'll use the example of an election to highlight how the timeline works.

 Social media, television, and radio can present information on topics or events instantaneously, but are limited to presenting immediate and brief details about who, when, where, and what.
 These communication systems keep us informed, in real time, about the most current topics and events.
 However, the details about why and how, placing topics and events in larger contexts, require more time for evaluation.